 You may not see a lot at first glance but healthy soils are haven for billions of life forms that are invisible to the naked eye.
 These microorganisms are responsible for cycling nutrients, suppressing diseases in your garden, and more.
 But with sandy soil lacking the conditions for these healthy organisms to thrive, plants will miss out on the benefits they provide.

 But don’t fret!
 Improving sandy soil is possible.

-The good news: you don’t need to be golf-club-owner rich to fix your garden soil as there’s a very affordable solution.
-Compost!
+You don’t need to be golf-club-owner rich, however, to fix your garden soil.
+There is, in fact, a very affordable solution: Compost!

-It’s characterized by a dark appearance and soil-like texture – permeatingyour garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.
+It’s characterised by a dark appearance and soil-like texture – permeating your garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.

 To get started, simply apply 3 to 4 inches of compost on the entire surface of your gardening beds, andplough the compost as deep as possible into the soil to prepare it for planting.
 If you have a lawn that needs trimming, you can let the grass clippings just fall off the ground rather than dispose of them.
 Eventually, the grass clippings will decompose, feeding the soil with more organic matter.